webnizam/fai-trainer/README.md

 *   **Dataset Splitting**: Automatically split datasets into training and validation sets with a specified ratio.
 *   **Model Training**: Train a ResNet50 model on the prepared dataset with configurable batch size, number of epochs, and image dimensions.
 *   **Progress Tracking**: Visual progress tracking for both training and validation phases.
+*   **Model Testing**: Load a trained model to test on a specific image or the validation dataset, and save the results.

 Installation
 ------------